c9/docs.c9.io/src/ide-components/editor.md

 This is where most of the action happens.
 Every file you open appears here as a tab.
 You can open a new file easily by clicking on the ![Tab add icon](./icons/tabPlusIcon.png) button to the right of the last tab.
 Cloud9 IDE offers [syntax highlighting](./supported_languages.html) for over two dozen programming languages.

 The code editor supports a large number of keyboard shortcuts to increase your productivity.
-For an up-to-date list of these within the IDE, simply go to **Help | Keyboard Shortcuts**.
+For an up-to-date list of these within the IDE, simply go to [[menu: Help, Keyboard Shortcuts]].

 If you hover over to the upper-right corner, you can [activate zen-mode](./zen_mode.html), which is a full screen coding environment.